Courses ofInstruction

 ANTH 465 Engaged Anthropology Capstone A seminar for senior majors to learn advanced forms of intensive writing, critical reading, oral presentation, and media application for conveying and analyzing anthropological knowledge.
 Students will conduct original research culminating in a substantial portfolio of work.
 The topic will vary with the research specialization of the faculty member teaching the seminar each year.
 Prerequisite: Students must be senior anthropology majors or senior anthropology-sociology majors, or have permission of the instructor.
 (Staff, offered annually)

-ANTH 499 Internship in Anthropology A minimum of 150 hours of work or practice under the supervision of an anthropology faculty advisor.
+ANTH 499 Anthropology Internship A minimum of 150 hours of work or practice under the supervision of an anthropology faculty advisor.
 Students are expected to keep a reflective journal and to produce a paper that relates their experience to more general issues in anthropology.
 The length and scope of the paper shall be determined in consultation with the internship faculty advisor.
 Internship advisor permission is required to take this course, and prior departmental approval is required for any students who wish to repeat ANTH 499.
-Permission of the instructor.
+This course requires the permission of the instructor.